neurofractal/fBOSC/README.md

 In the time domain, if both power and duration thresholds are passed an oscillation is said to be "detected".

-### 2. FOOOF
+### 2. FOOOF (Donoghue et al., 2020)

 FOOOF is a fast, efficient, and physiologically-informed tool to parameterize neural power spectra.
 FOOOF conceives of a model of the power spectrum as a combination of two distinct functional processes:

 - An aperiodic component, reflecting 1/f like characteristics, with
 - A variable number of periodic components (putative oscillations), as peaks rising above the aperiodic component

-*(Text copied from the FOOOF documentation)*

 ![](./media/fooof_example.png)